-3.03C(1) Any grievance alleging a violation during championship competition shall be in writing and delivered to the duly appointed site director or designee prior to whichever occurs first: (a) within 30 minutes of the completion of the involved team's match or (b) the commencement of the involved team's next match, whether or not the involved player participates, except for Administrative Grievances (See Reg.
+- 3.03C(1) Any grievance alleging a violation during championship competition shall be in writing and delivered to the duly appointed site director or designee prior to whichever occurs first: (a) within 30 minutes of the completion of the involved team's match or (b) the commencement of the involved team's next match, whether or not the involved player participates, except for Administrative Grievances (See Reg.
 3.03A(2)), Eligibility Grievances (See Reg.
 3.03B(3)) and NTRP Grievances (See Reg.
-3.03E(3)).
+3.03E(3)). - 3.03C(2) At the time a grievance is filed, a copy of the grievance shall be sent by the Championship Committee to the party(ies) against whom the grievance has been made. - 3.03C(3) Any grievance regarding failure to meet eligibility requirements may be filed by a team captain, league coordinator or member of a Championship Committee at any time. - 3.03C(4) Scoring of Eligibility Disqualification for Championships. - 3.03C(4)a Eligibility Disqualification That Occurs Prior To a Championship Event.
+In the event of an eligibility disqualification before the deadline established by the Section in 3.03B(4) in a round robin format, all matches played by the disqualified player shall be considered defaults and those matches shall be considered wins for the opposing players or doubles teams and scored 6-0, 6-0 for determining standings.
+The team will remain eligible to participate, subject to the adjusted standings, but the ineligible player will not be allowed to continue or advance.

-- 3.03C(2) At the time a grievance is filed, a copy of the grievance shall be sent by the Championship Committee to the party(ies) against whom the grievance has been made. - 3.03C(3) Any grievance regarding failure to meet eligibility requirements may be filed by a team captain, league coordinator or member of a Championship Committee at any time. - 3.03C(4) Scoring of Eligibility Disqualification for Championships. - 3.03C(4)a Eligibility Disqualification That Occurs Prior To or After the Conclusion of a Championship Event.
-In the event of an eligibility disqualification prior to or after the conclusion of a championship event, the team will remain eligible to participate and retain points received up to the disqualification, but the ineligible player will not be allowed to continue or advance. - 3.03C(4)b Eligibility Disqualification That Occurs During a Championship Event When Using a Round Robin Format or Segment.
-In the event of an eligibility disqualification in a round robin format during the championship event, the player will not be allowed to continue or advance on that team and all matches played by the player shall be considered losses and those matches shall be considered wins for the opposing players or doubles teams and scored 6-0, 6-0 for determining standings.
-If a double disqualification results in a tie, the tiebreak procedure shall be the same as in Reg.
-2.03H Procedures in the Event of a Tie, in order to determine a winner of that team match. - 3.03C(4)c Eligibility Disqualification That Occurs During a Championship Event When Using a Single Elimination Format or Segment.
-In case of a disqualification in single elimination format during the championship event, the player will not be allowed to continue or advance on that team and the last individual match played by the player shall be considered a win for the opposing player or doubles team and scored 6-0, 6-0 for determining standings.
-If a double disqualification results in a tie, the tiebreak procedure shall be the same as in Reg. - 2.03H Procedures in the Event of a Tie, in order to determine a winner of that team match.
+In the event of an eligibility disqualification before the deadline established by the Section in 3.03B(4) in a single elimination format, the last individual match played by the disqualified player shall be considered a win for the opposing player or doubles team and scored 6-0, 6-0 for determining standings.
+The team will remain eligible to participate, subject to the adjusted standings, but the ineligible player will not be allowed to continue or advance.
+If a double disqualification results in a tie, the local tiebreak procedure shall be used to determine the winner of the team match.